SurniaUlula/wpsso-um/readme.txt

 Simply *download*, *install*, and *activate*.

-The WPSSO UM extension has only two options under the SSO &gt; Pro Update Manager settings page &mdash; one option to customize the update check frequency (once a day by default) and another to install one of the development versions (development and up, alpha and up, beta and up, release-candidate and up, or stable).
+The WPSSO UM extension has only two options under the SSO &gt; Pro Update Manager settings page &mdash; one option to customize the update check frequency (once a day by default) and another to install development and pre-release versions.

 = Extends the WPSSO Social Plugin =